 Activities as specified

 Tours led by English-speaking Guide(s)

-Use of kayak and snorkelling equipment
+Use of snorkelling equipment

 What's not included?